Universite-Gustave-Eiffel/NoiseModelling/Docs/Noise_Map_From_OSM_Tutorial.rst

 Prerequisites
 ~~~~~~~~~~~~~~~~~

-- You need at least NoiseModelling v.3.0.6
+- You need at least NoiseModelling v.3.0.6, the best is always to use last release.
 - If you have just finished the first tutorial, please clean your database with the WPS block *Clean_Database*

 .. warning::